Inzhenerka/docs.getdbt.tech/website/docs/docs/configuration-checklist.md

 So, you've created a new cloud-hosted dbt platform account, and you're ready to explore its lightning-fast and intuitive features.
 Welcome!
 Before you begin, let’s ensure your account is properly configured so that you can easily onboard new users and take advantage of all the integrations dbt has to offer.

 For most organizations, this will require some collaboration with IT and/or security teams.
 Depending on the features you're using, you may need some of the following admin personas to help you get set up:
-- Data warehouse
+- Data warehouse (Snowflake, BigQuery, Databricks, etc.)
-- Azure/Entra ID
-- Google Workspace
-- Amazon Web Services (AWS)
-- Okta
-- SAML provider
+- Access control (Okta, Entra ID, Google, SAML 2.0)
-- Git
+- Git (GitHub, GitLab, Azure DevOps, etc.)

 This checklist is designed to ensure you have everything in the right place, allowing you to deploy quickly and without any bottlenecks.